brandongregoryscott/beets/README.md

 -   Authentication
 -   File uploads for samples
--   Workstation with tracks and step sequencer
+-   Workstation with tracks, a piano roll and step sequencer
+    -   Drag & Drop to reorder tracks or sections
+    -   Sampler instrument creation
+    -   Keyboard shortcut `⌘S` to save the project
+    -   Keyboard shortcut `⌘D` to duplicate track section(s) while selected
 -   Project management (saving, opening, deleting)

 ## Issues

 If you find a bug, feel free to [open up an issue](https://github.com/brandongregoryscott/beets/issues/new) and try to describe it in detail with reproduction steps if possible.

-If you would like to see a feature, and it isn't [already documented](https://github.com/brandongregoryscott/beets/issues), feel free to open up a new issue and describe the desired behavior.
+If you would like to see a feature, and it isn't [already documented](https://github.com/brandongregoryscott/beets/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement), feel free to open up a new issue and describe the desired behavior.

 ### Special thanks